All Episodes

 I'm for responsible government that's willing to work in partnership with people in the private sector when things like this happen.

-Still, we got an adversarial relationship going on the government suing the state of Arizona.
+The government suing the state of Arizona.

-We got the government all over British patrol or BP.
+We got the government all over British Patrol or BP.

-We don't have anybody working.
+We don't have anybody working here.

 Where is all this promised unity?